runabrandes/pp5-elegant-essentials/README.md

 | Generic decline	            | 4000 0025 0000 3155 |	payment successful, authorisation required |
 | Insufficient funds decline	| 4000 0000 0000 9995	| card_declined	|

-When using above cards, please enter a fictional expiry date which must be in the future, as well as a fictional 3-digit CVC and a random 5-digit postal code (numbers only).
+When using above cards, please enter a fictional expiry date which must be in the future (MM/YY), as well as a fictional 3-digit CVC and a random 5-digit postal code (numbers only).

 Further test card numbers can be found in the [Stripe docs](https://docs.stripe.com/testing?locale=en-GB).